T. J. McFarland

-Timothy John McFarland (born June 8, 1989) is an American professional baseball pitcher in the New York Mets organization.
-He has previously played in Major League Baseball (MLB) for the Baltimore Orioles, Arizona Diamondbacks, Oakland Athletics, and St. Louis Cardinals.
+Timothy John McFarland (born June 8, 1989) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Baltimore Orioles, Arizona Diamondbacks, St. Louis Cardinals, New York Mets, and Oakland Athletics / Athletics.

 Career

+Amateur career

 McFarland attended Amos Alonzo Stagg High School in Palos Hills, Illinois, where he played for the school's baseball and basketball teams for four years.
 As a senior, McFarland recorded 103 strikeouts while walking only 13 in 66 2/3 innings pitched.
 He signed a letter of intent to attend the University of Missouri and play college baseball for the Missouri Tigers baseball team.

 Cleveland Indians

 The Cleveland Indians selected McFarland in the fourth round of the 2007 MLB draft.
 Rather than attend Missouri, McFarland signed with the Indians.
-While pitching for the Kinston Indians of the Class A-Advanced Carolina League in 2010, he was named to the all-star game.
+While pitching for the Kinston Indians of the High–A Carolina League in 2010, he was named to the all-star game.
+McFarland spent the 2012 season with the Akron Aeros of the Double–A Eastern League and the Columbus Clippers of the Triple–A International League.

 Baltimore Orioles

-After spending the 2012 season with the Akron Aeros of the Class AA Eastern League and the Columbus Clippers of the Class AAA International League, the Baltimore Orioles selected McFarland from the Indians in the 2012 Rule 5 draft.
+On December 6, 2012, the Baltimore Orioles selected McFarland from the Indians in the Rule 5 draft.
 After a strong spring training, he was named to the Orioles' Opening Day roster.
 The Orioles traded fellow relief pitcher Luis Ayala in April 2013, further solidifying McFarland's hold on a roster spot and improving his chances of staying with Baltimore; a Rule 5 pick must remain with the MLB team that drafted him for the entire season or be offered back to the original team for $25,000.
 He earned his first career major league win on June 13, pitching an inning of relief against the Boston Red Sox.
 He made his first career start on June 28 against the New York Yankees.
 In his first full major league season, McFarland made 38 appearances with all but one in relief.

 McFarland earned his first major league win as a starter on July 1, 2014, against the Texas Rangers.
+In 37 appearances for the Orioles in 2014, he compiled a 4-2 record and 2.76 ERA with 34 strikeouts across 58 2/3 innings pitched.
+McFarland pitched in 30 contests for Baltimore in 2015, posting a 2-2 record and 4.91 ERA with 26 strikeouts over 40 1/3 innings of work.

+McFarland made 16 relief appearances for the Orioles during the 2016 campaign, but struggled to a 6.93 ERA with 7 strikeouts across 24 2/3 innings pitched.
+On February 19, 2017, McFarland was designated for assignment following the acquisition of Vidal Nuño.
+He was released by Baltimore on February 26.